Fishing license: Cyprus

 Sea angling and spearfishing without diving equipment are allowed in Cyprus without needing a licence.
 Multiple species including seals, dolphins and turtles are however protected.

 Estonia

 Estonians have a life-long right to fish with one simple handline in waters owned by the state and local governments, provided that regulations about species, sizes and seasons are followed.

 New Zealand

-No license is necessary for recreational sea fishing in New Zealand.
+No licence is necessary for recreational sea fishing in New Zealand.
 There are many detailed regulations about fish species, size limits, fishing methods and prohibited areas.
 But when fishing inland in creeks, rivers or lakes a fishing licence is needed.

+In New Zealand, freshwater anglers are generally required to hold two types of fishing licences.
+A licence from DOC is required for fishing in the Taupō catchment, while a separate licence from Fish & Game New Zealand covers most other freshwater locations across the country.

+Certain rivers and lakes are designated waters requiring additional permits, known as Designated Water Licences, issued by regional Fish & Game councils.
+These may impose specific restrictions such as method, catch limits, or seasonal closures to protect fish populations.

 Norway

 Sea fishing from the coast and from the boat is free for both residents and visitors in Norway, although there are minimum fish rules and other regulations.

 Sweden

 For fishing in Swedish public coastal waters (Baltic Sea and the west coast), no license is necessary.
 Foreign citizens are also allowed to fish in these waters without a license, but only with handheld gear.
 License-free fishing is legal along the sea coast (in many cases also on private land along the coast) and in Sweden's five largest lakes – Vänern, Vättern, Hjälmaren, Mälaren and Storsjön.
 In the rest of the country, fishing without a license is not permitted and several thousand fishing areas exist, each with their individual fishing permits and local regulations.
 Fishing permits are available in most of Sweden's fresh waters, but not all.